Cloud-Temple/terraform-provider-cloudtemple/docs/resources/iam_personal_access_token.md

 page_title: "cloudtemple_iam_personal_access_token Resource - terraform-provider-cloudtemple"
 subcategory: "IAM"
 description: |-
+  Create and manage personal access tokens for a user.
+Personal access tokens are used to authenticate API requests.
+Tokens are valid until the specified expiration date.
+Tokens can be created with specific roles, which define the permissions associated with the token.
+Tokens can be used to authenticate API requests on behalf of the user who created them.
+Tokens can be revoked at any time, which will invalidate them and prevent further use.
   To manage this resource you will need the iam_offline_access role.
 ---

 # cloudtemple_iam_personal_access_token (Resource)

+Create and manage personal access tokens for a user.
+Personal access tokens are used to authenticate API requests.
+Tokens are valid until the specified expiration date.
+Tokens can be created with specific roles, which define the permissions associated with the token.
+Tokens can be used to authenticate API requests on behalf of the user who created them.
+Tokens can be revoked at any time, which will invalidate them and prevent further use.

 To manage this resource you will need the `iam_offline_access` role.